Questions To Ask On The First Date

 Someone who has already been in regular contact with their date may favor presenting their true self by discussing more serious topics, regardless of whether or not it leads to a second date.

 Another person may be more interested in establishing common ground by sticking to typical first-date questions.
-While there is no "rule" as to which is preferable, someone may feel nervous or uncomfortable discussing this topic at a first meeting.
-If you ask an open-ended question about exes or a previous relationship, you can wait to see how the date responds before asking follow-up questions.
+While there is no "rule" as to which type of questions to ask, someone may feel nervous or uncomfortable discussing these questions on a first date.
+If you ask an open-ended question about exes or a previous relationship, you must wait to see how the date responds before asking follow-up questions.

-If you're looking for specific questions to ask, you may first wish to consider your intentions and what you're hoping to get out of the date.
-Sometimes having a few conversation starters can help you get the conversation going.
+If you're looking for specific questions to ask on your date, you may first wish to consider your intentions and what you're hoping to get out of the date.
+Sometimes having a few questions prepared can help you get the conversation going.
 A few suggestions:

-• If it matters to you that the person has a defined sense of what they're looking for in a relationship (or just this date), it's okay to ask, "What are you looking for?" or "What do you most value in a relationship?"
+If it matters to you that the person has a defined sense of what they're looking for in a relationship (or just this date), it's okay to ask them questions like, "What are you looking for?" or "What do you most value in a relationship?"

 What kind of relationship am I seeking?